nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 e3 ixYe-EYnkciK;lxW;HFGVdroG EsSXUB;qWk J
 ```

 At step 1000 is when we see the lowest validation loss and perplexity.
-We start to see a divergence between the training and validation splits as the model overfits to the dataset.
+A divergence start to form between the train and validation sets as the model overfits to the training dataset.

 ```
 step 1000: train(loss=1.1014, ppl=3.01), val(loss=1.5465, ppl=4.69)